 Together with Per-Anders Blind, a part-time referee and a member of the Sami ethnic group from the part of northern Scandinavia known as Lapland, they set up Conifa’s first tournament in Sweden in 2014.
 Organizing the unrecognized proved difficult.
 For the first tournament, Conifa had to appeal to the UN to issue travel documents to a Darfur team made up of refugees from camps in Chad.
-The Darfuris conceded 61 goals in four games, and received asylum at the end of the tournament.
+The Darfuris conceded 61 goals in four games and received asylum at the end of the tournament.

-The Abkhazia team — all of whom, like the majority of Abkhaz, have Russian citizenship under a mass “passportisation” programme — could only send a threadbare squad of 13 after just as many players were denied Swedish visas.
+The Abkhazia team — all of whom, like the majority of Abkhaz, have Russian citizenship under a mass “passportisation” program — could only send a threadbare squad of 13 after just as many players were denied Swedish visas.
 The next year, Abkhazia was forced to pull out of the European championship after pressure from Georgia saw Hungary refuse them entry.

 Adleiba, aided by his cousin, Dmitry Pagava, pushed to hold the tournament at home.
 Abkhazia’s government threw its weight behind the bid, aided with money from Moscow.
-Efforts to rebuild the Dinamo stadium with Rbs650m (around £7.75m) under a Russian programme, then stalled, were restarted.
+Efforts to rebuild the Dinamo Stadium with Rbs650m (around £7.75m) under a Russian program, then stalled, were restarted.
 LCD scoreboards, artificial turf, and 4,300 white, yellow, red and orange plastic seats were brought in from Russia.
 Abkhazia supplied another Rbs25m.